molgenis/vip/docs/advanced/annotations.md

 The [Grantham score](https://www.science.org/doi/10.1126/science.185.4154.862) attempts to predict the distance between two amino acids, in an evolutionary sense.
 A lower Grantham score reflects less evolutionary distance.
 A higher Grantham score reflects a greater evolutionary distance.

 We use a copy of the VEP plugin by Duarte Molha to annotate the VEP output with  Grantham scores.

+#### GADO
+[GADO](https://www.nature.com/articles/s41467-019-10649-4/) can be used to prioritize genes based on the HPO terms of a patient..

+We run the GADO commandline application in the VIP pipeline and use a VEP plugin to annotate the VEP output with the scores from the GADO output file.